RegExp Find and Replace

-This add-on has a possibility to display a resizable dialog box for adjustment of preset whenever you start its execution using menu/toolbar/hotkey if it is modified adequately.
-Usage of those dialog boxes is much simpler for use than the Preset Settings dialog box which has many controls that are confusing for beginners.
+This add-on has the possibility of displaying a resizable dialog box for the adjustment of a preset, if it is properly prepared, whenever you start its execution using menu/toolbar/hotkey.
+Using those dialog boxes is much simpler than the Preset Settings dialog box which has many controls that are confusing for beginners.
 For example, you could choose Edit > RegExp Find and Replace > Tag Manipulation Presets > Copy <From Field> to <Into Field>... and you would get the dialog box with just two dropdown lists for choosing the source and the destination fields.
-The number of displayed controls depends of the adjustment tags that are used in the preset.
+The number of displayed controls depends on the adjustment tags that are used in the preset.

-If you specify <Into Field> tag in the name of some preset, you would get the adjustment dialog box with one dropdown list from which you could choose the destination field after you start the execution of preset.
+If the name of preset contains <Into Field> tag, you will get the adjustment dialog box with one dropdown list from which you could choose the destination field after you start the execution of preset.
 Similarly, if you specify <From Field> tag in the name of preset, you would get the dialog box with the dropdown list for choosing the source field.
 Of course, if you specify both <Into Field> and <From Field> in the name of the preset, you would get the dialog box with both dropdown lists.
 For example, the included preset "Copy <From Field> to <Into Field>..." displays both lists.

 Adding any of those mentioned tags to the presets is optional.
 The presets with those tags are longer and somewhat harder to write, but you could do that just once and after that their adjustment using the adjustment dialog box will be child's play.
 Of course, many of the predefined presets are already written with such tags, so you could use them out of the box.

-If you tick on the Don't show this dialog anymore check box in the adjustment dialog box, after you confirm the execution of preset, the subsequent presets started by menu/toolbar/hotkey will be applied without displaying of the adjustment dialog box.
+If you tick on the Don't show this dialog anymore check box in the adjustment dialog box, after confirming execution of the preset, the subsequent presets started by menu/toolbar/hotkey will be applied without displaying of the adjustment dialog box.
 If you want to have the adjustment dialog box displayed again, you should turn on the Show dialog box for adjusting of the preset selected in the menu or toolbar option in the Options dialog box.

 This add-on is a false positive reported as a worm by F-Secure.
 The author of F-Secure promised me that will update its database and put the add-on on the white-list, but still didn't.
 If you go to the www.virustotal.com/en/ site, you will see that it is safe tested by 54 popular anti-virus engines; the only one reporting a worm in it is F-Secure.